Imagine being able to build an entire dialysis machine using nothing more than a 3D printer.

 The researchers modified a multimaterial 3D printer so it could print compact, magnetic-cored solenoids in one step.
 This eliminates defects that might be introduced during post-assembly processes.

-This customized printer, which could utilize higher-performing materials than typical commercial printers, enabled the researchers to produce solenoids that could withstand twice as much electric current and generate a that was three times larger than other 3D-printed devices.
+This customized printer, which could utilize higher-performing materials than typical commercial printers, enabled the researchers to produce solenoids that could withstand twice as much electric current and generate a magnetic field that was three times larger than other 3D-printed devices.

 In addition to making electronics cheaper on Earth, this printing hardware could be particularly useful in space exploration.
 For example, instead of shipping replacement electronic parts to a base on Mars, which could take years and cost millions of dollars, one could send a signal containing files for the 3D printer, says Luis Fernando Velásquez-García, a principal research scientist in MIT's Microsystems Technology Laboratories (MTL).